DeHealthFoundation · UA

 • How does the press contact the Foundation?

-Media inquiries to info@dehealth.ua.
-The Foundation has been covered by Interfax-Ukraine (August 2023, on the UAH 100M Ministry-of-Health partnership) and by Den newspaper (2022, on co-founder Anna Bon's European concert series for Ukraine), among others — see the press section on the About page.
+Media inquiries to office@dehealth.world.
+The Foundation has been covered by Den newspaper (2022, on co-founder Anna Bon's European concert series for Ukraine), among others — see the press section on the About page.

 • How can I volunteer?